ahmedssp/Amoazon_Tch_T/README.md

        -c- for Prime Day Deal we can not add product to cart so we make test pass anay way -3- for senario 3 we run test without loging and roun for loop to loop the senario for each case

--4- We are using ExtentReports and have log files for all screenshots and failed test screenshots with log for all test steps.
+-4- We are using ExtentReports and have log files for all screenshots and for only failed test screenshots with log for all test steps.